dynoser/HELML/README-HELML_en.md

      A:IFRlc3Q=
      # in this case "IFRlc3Q=" is the Base64 encoded string "Test" and there is no space.

 !
-The number of spaces after the "breaking colon" is important, it indicates special cases of value encoding.
+The number of spaces after the "splitting colon" is important, as it indicates special cases of value encoding.

-- If there is a single space between the "breaking colon" and the value, it is a "simple case".
+- If there is one space between the "splitting colon" and the value, it is a "simple case".
-- If there is no space, or there are two or more spaces, these are "special cases".
+- If there is no space or two or more spaces, it is a "special case".
 - If there is no space, then:
-   - if the value starts with double or single quotes, these are "quote cases".
+  -  if the value starts with double or single quotes, it is a "quotation case".
-     - if the quotes are single, then the value inside them is returned, and the quotes are discarded.
+     - if the quotes are single, the value within them is returned, and the quotes are discarded.
-     - if the quotes are double, then the value is returned with parsing of special characters (such as `"\n"`)
+     - if the quotes are double, the value is returned with special character parsing (such as "\n")
-   - if these are not quotes, then the value is assumed to be encoded in Base64 (or Base64url)
+  - if it is not a quotation, the value is assumed to be encoded in Base64 (or Base64url)
-     - if this value is successfully decoded from Base64, the decoded value will be returned.
+    - if the value is successfully decoded from Base64, the decoded value is returned.
-     - if it fails to decode, the value will be returned as is (not recommended scenario!)
+    - if it cannot be decoded, the value is returned as is (not a recommended scenario!)
-- If there are two spaces, then this applies to cases of strong typing:
+- If there are two spaces, it concerns cases of strict typing:
-   - if two spaces are followed by a number, then it will be represented as a number, not as a string.
+  - if a number follows the two spaces, it will be represented as a number, not as a string.
-     - if the number contains a dot, it will be represented as a float
+    - if the number contains a dot, it will be represented as a float (double)
     - if the number does not contain a dot, it will be represented as an integer
-   - if after two spaces follows:
+  - if after the two spaces:
     - T - will be represented as a boolean value True
     - F - will be represented as a boolean value False
     - N - will be represented as "absence" NULL, or None, depending on the language of the result
+    - NAN - will be represented as a numeric value NaN (Not-A-Number)
+    - INF - will be represented as a numeric value Infinity
+    - NIF - will be represented as a numeric value -Infinity
+    - U - will be represented as "undefined" in JavaScript, or similar to N in other languages
+  - if the value after the two spaces does not match the options described above, then:
+    - a custom handler CUSTOM_FORMAT_DECODER can be set for such values
+    - if the custom decoder is not set, the value will be returned "as is" (without the two spaces)

 >
      For example, depending on the number of spaces, 123 will be represented as a number, or as a string: